Controlling Scope from lighting consoles with DMX and Art-Net

 Click Save to persist your configuration.
 Mappings are stored at

-~/.daydream-scope/dmx-config.json and survive server restarts.Import and export
+~/.daydream-scope/dmx-config.json and survive server restarts.5

 The DMX settings tab includes Export and Import buttons for your channel mapping configuration:- Export downloads your current mappings as a